Must-have family board games for 2024

 Reasons to avoid

-Herd Mentality is the perfect board game for families that don't even like board games; it's dead easy to understand, is low-pressure, and doesn't require any kind of specialist knowledge.
-It won't ever become outdated, either - this one hinges on what you think instead of your ability to remember obscure trivia.
+If my family is getting together and wants to play something, I'll always break out Herd Mentality first.
+It's the perfect board game for families that don't even like board games; it's dead easy to understand, is low-pressure, and doesn't require any kind of specialist knowledge.
+It won't ever become outdated, either – this one hinges on what your group thinks instead of your ability to remember obscure trivia.

 What's more, it's hugely replayable.
-No two groups are the same and will all answer differently, so Herd Mentality is a family board game with plenty of longevity behind it.
-Thanks to quirky tokens including a squishy pink cow, it's a light-hearted icebreaker as well that'll get everyone laughing.
+No two groups are the same and will all answer differently.
+Herd Mentality is a family board game with plenty of longevity behind it as a result.

 Board games for families - best for kids